Steady as he falls is key to victory for skydiving cameraman

 VIDEO IS VITAL

-The success of the Arizona Arsenal team can depend on how well Atwood is able to video the tricks they perform after jumping out of an airplane at 12,500 feet.
+The success of the Arizona Arsenal team can depend on how well Atwood is able to video the tricks they perform after jumping out of an airplane at 12,500 feet (3,810 meters).
 Judges dock points if Atwood's foot or a teammate's arm blocks the camera view.

 At the competition near Chicago, Atwood timed his fall slightly ahead of the team, and craned his neck to get the right angle on his camera as two team members flipped upside down while the other two grabbed their ankles.
 Then they switched partners before all four joined hands and flipped again.
 With eight jumps, or rounds, they scored a total of 157 points - a point for each trick.
 The second place team had 104 points.